daronphang/programming-resources/dev-ops/containerization/orchestrators/kubernetes/components/API/authorization.md

 Roles define a set of permissions, and RoleBindings grant those permissions to users.
 Both are namespaced objects and can only be **applied to a single Namespace**.

+A RoleBinding or ClusterRoleBinding binds a role to subjects.
+Subjects can be groups, users or ServiceAccounts.

 ```bash
 $ kubectl get roles
 $ kubectl get rolebindings